Remastering an “Ubuntu alternate” ISO with Ubuntu Customization Kit - the complete guide

 If your option is the first then adding the deb packages to the extras directory won’t be enough, you’ll have to modify the preesed file, what is a preseed file?
 It’s a file which tells the Ubuntu installer what to do, it’s a way to script it.

-Preseed files have their own syntax but for the purpose of this small guide I suggest you to take a deep read of the “modify installer behaviour using a preseed file” guide.
+Preseed files have their own syntax but for the purpose of this small guide I suggest you to take a deep read of the “” guide.

-The “install cd customization” guide is really big but you don’t need to study it all, you can read only the “modify installer behaviour using a preseed file” section just because UCK covers all other sections for you.
+The “” guide is really big but you don’t need to study it all, you can read only the “” section just because UCK covers all other sections for you.

 Forth step: modify software that already was in the original ISO